Secuter/SecuterYGOCustomCards-Replays/README.md

 Download the [zip](https://raw.githubusercontent.com/Secuter/SecuterYGOCustomCards-Replays/main/replay.zip) with all replays.

 These examples are meant to give you an idea of the deck's strategy and usually starts with 1-2 cards.
 This is because for more complex combos, a single replay wouldn't be enough since there could be dozens of possibilities depending on the starting hand.<br>
-There should be a combo replay for almost all archetypes, except when there isn't a basic combo, see the 3 categories below.
+There should be a combo replay for almost all archetypes, except when there isn't a basic combo, see the categories below.
 For new archetypes or if used cards are banned, I will try to add/update the combo as soon as possible.

 For some decks, there might not be a combo because:
-* The deck doesn't have a combo but instead plays in response to opponent's actions, eg. archetypes like 'D.D.
-Invader' or 'Soulbound.'
+* The deck doesn't have a combo but instead plays in response to opponent's actions.
+[D.D.
+Invader, Soulbound]
 * There isn't a basic combo; it varies significantly depending on the cards in starting hand.
-For example, for decks like 'External Worlds' or 'Crearmor,' almost any hand with at least 3 different monsters is playable, but everytime the combo is different.
+Almost any hand with at least 3 different monsters is playable, but everytime the combo is different.
+[External Worlds, Crearmor, Arcaeonix]
 * The deck starts second and doesn't have an OTK combo; the plays heavily depend on what the opponent has.
+[Blaze Dragonlady, Eternal Storm]
+* The deck mills cards from the top of the deck; the combo depends on what gets milled.
+[Ancient Oracle, Worldless]

 ### Replay Tags